equinor/fmu-dataio/README.md

 # fmu-dataio
 Utility functions for data transfer of FMU data with rich metadata, for REP, SUMO, WEBVIZ, etc.

-These fmu.dataio can be ran both inside RMS and outside RMS.
+These fmu.dataio can be ran both inside RMS and outside RMS with exactly same syntax.

 For surfaces, grids, wells, polygons, the input object must be parsed by xtgeo.
-For tables, the input is a pandas dataframe.
+Tables must be reperesented as a pandas dataframe.

 A configuration input is required and will within Equinor be read from the so-called global_variables.yml produced by fmu-config.
 Details on syntax